-We don’t have enough time to get into them in this video, but I highly recommend you talk to your CPA to learn more about the tax benefits of investing in real estate syndications.
+We don’t have enough time to get into them in this single blog, but I highly recommend you talk to your CPA to learn more about the tax benefits of investing in real estate syndications.

 Is Real Estate Group Investing Right For You?

 And finally, you might be asking yourself whether real estate syndications are the right investing strategy for you.
 Here are some things to consider.

 Because this is a long-term investing strategy, you should only invest in a real estate syndication with money that you won’t need for several years.
 Also, if you only have $50,000 dollars in your bank account, please don’t invest all of it into a commercial real estate syndication as a passive investor.
 You should focus first on making sure you have an emergency fund, adequate savings, and some other types of more liquid investments, before investing in a long-term project like a real estate syndication.

 What real estate syndications are really great for are for helping you put your money into real estate without having to deal with the property management hassles of being a landlord.
 You get to just put in your money, and then sit back and collect cash flow distribution checks.

 Real estate syndication can also be really great for diversification and building a real estate portfolio since you don’t need to take the time to build up your own team of limited partners or go out to look at individual properties.
 A real estate syndication can make it really easy to make real estate investments in a number of different asset classes and geographies.

 The last thing I’ll leave you with is the importance of finding good sponsor teams to invest with.
 Anyone can make a real estate syndication work look good on paper, so you need to look beyond the projected numbers and really dig into the sponsor’s track record to see how each passive real estate deal is performing and whether they’re able to do what they say they’re going to do.